- Home Page

 -

-The TABOR Amendment restricts the total amount of revenue growth and individual taxing entity (a cemetery district, for example) is allowed each year.
+The TABOR Amendment restricts the total amount of revenue growth an individual taxing entity (a cemetery district, for example) is allowed each year.
 This is computed by each entity utilizing a formula that takes into account inflation, new construction in the taxing entity’s boundaries, and other factors.
 The Amendment does not restrict the amount that an individual’s taxes may change, nor does it place a specific percentage limitation on any individual’s tax change.
 The Amendment does state that mill levies cannot be raised by a taxing entity without an election, except for very special circumstances.
 It also specifies that improved residential property must be valued using the market approach to value only.

 -

-The differences in assessment rates between residential homes and other types of property is the result of an amendment to the Colorado Constitution (known as the Gallagher Amendment) approved by the voters in 1982, which limited the residential share of the property taxes.
+The differences in assessment rates between residential homes and other types of property began as a result of an amendment to the Colorado Constitution (known as the Gallagher Amendment) approved by the voters in 1982, which limited the residential share of the property taxes.
 Historically, the State Legislature adjusted the residential assessment rate each year to meet Gallagher statutory requirements.
 However, In 2020, Amendment B to the Colorado Constitution repealed the part of Gallagher that dictated how assessment rates were set.
-Now rates are set by state legislature annually.
+The rates continue to be set by the legislature annually, but under different rules.
 Rates cannot be increased without a vote of the people, but they can be decreased.

 -